 - Why you need to know about

-once you have come up with an amazing header, it is time to start working on your subheaders.
+once you have come up with a fantastic header, it is time to start working on your subheaders.
 These help break up large blocks of text into bite-sized, digestible pieces of information that are a pleasure to read.

 Whenever you write content for your blog, you want to have a beginning, a middle and an end.
-And this is where you use subheaders so that the reader is guided from start to end.
+Subheaders help to guide the reader from start to end.

 Again, just like with your header, subheaders should be eye-catching and intriguing.
 They should summarise what the following paragraphs are about and give the reader encouragement to continue.

-They also make it easier for the reader to scan through your content and find exactly what section they are looking for.
+They also make it easier for the reader to scan through your content and find precisely what they’re looking for.
 As a bonus, they can help with your search engine rankings as Google actively looks at your subheaders for context.

-Filler text and fluff serves a purpose every now and then.
+Filler text and fluff serve a purpose every now and then.
 It can help bulk out than content.
 However, your readers will quickly lose patience if you don’t get to the point.

 The average person is prepared to dedicate up to 7 minutes reading a blog post that interests them.
 On average, the typical person can read through 2000 words in 7 minutes.

 But just how long should your content be?
-It is no secret that longer content is preferred by Google as it offers the most value to the reader.
+It is no secret that Google prefers longer content as it offers the most value to the reader.
 The search engines also look at the length of a post and determine whether it is long enough to be considered as authority content.

-As a bare minimum, you should always aim for at least six hundred. and you should remember that you can have too much of a good thing, so try to keep blog post under 3000 words.
-Yes, longer content may perform better in the search results, but unless your readers are particularly determined, they are not going to spend hours reading.
+As a bare minimum, you should always aim for at least six hundred words.
+Remember, you can have too much of a good thing, so try to keep the blog post under 3000 words.
+Yes, longer content may perform better in the search results, but unless your readers are particularly determined, they’re not going to spend hours reading.

 Whenever you use statistics or data in your blog posts, you should back these up with high authority references.
-By High authority, we do not mean Wikipedia.
+By High authority, we don’t mean Wikipedia.

-Yes, wiki can be a great source of information but it is all too easily edited on modified by the public.
+Yes, Wiki can be a great source of information, but it is all too easily edited or modified by the public.
 This can cause you to reference inaccurate or false information.

-Wherever possible, try to use .Gov and .edu resources and present a summary of what the findings are.
+Wherever possible, try to use.Gov and .edu resources and present a summary of what the findings are.
 The more accurate your content is, the more likely your readers are to trust you.
-And this can have a knock-on effect with the search engines who will see you as someone who provides value.
+This can have a knock-on effect with the search engines, which will see you as someone who provides value.

 Don’t worry if you don’t use references, statistics and data.
-Not every blog post calls for it. but try to use it where you can as it really helps improve reader retention.
+Not every blog post calls for it.
+But try to use it where you can as it helps improve reader retention.

-But in today’s world of social media,visual elements can also help your content go viral and drive more traffic to your website.
-Both videos and infra graphics work amazingly well with this and are considered to be especially share-worthy.
+But in today’s world of social media, visual elements can also help your content go viral and drive more traffic to your website.
+Both videos and infographics work amazingly well with this and are considered to be especially share-worthy.

-As an example, if you are writing a blog post about organic gardening, using a photo of a race car we’ll make no sense whatsoever.
+As an example, if you’re writing a blog post about organic gardening, using a photo of a race car will make no sense whatsoever.
 Every part of your blog post should connect in one way or another.
-Images and videos are just another piece of the puzzle to fit in.
+Images and videos are just another piece of the puzzle.

-At the end of every blog, you should always include a summary or a final thoughts section.
-This is where you break down everything that you discussed in the main body of your blog and share your thoughts or opinions.
+At the end of every blog, you should always include a summary or final thoughts section.
+This is where you break down the things you discussed in the main body of your blog and share your thoughts or opinions.

-In fact, it is one of the few places where you should share your thoughts and opinions.
-You should always try to refrain from doing this in the main body copy as the reader is there for authority value and not random opinions.
+You should always try to refrain from doing this in the primary body copy.
+The reader is there for authority value, not random opinions.

-Basically, your summary will answered the question your blog is covering.
+Basically, your summary will answer the question your blog is covering.
 It will then follow along with you wrote what you wrote.
-And then it should wind down the article so that the reader has a conclusion.
 The summary is also where you can use your call to action, which we will discuss in the next section.

-A CTA or call to action is an important paragraph located at the end of your blog post.
-Think of it as being a request for the reader to perform a certain action.
+A CTA (call to action) is a crucial paragraph located at the end of your blog post.
+Think of it as being a request for the reader to perform a specific action.
 As an example, a CTA could include the following: